-New Zealand’s contributions to the Global Research Alliance
+New Zealand’s contributions to the GRA

-- was GRA Council Chair from June 2011- June 2012
+- formerly chairing the GRA Council from June 2011 to June 2012.

 New Zealand is represented in the GRA by the Ministry for Primary Industries (MPI), working closely with the environment and climate change groups from the Ministry of Foreign Affairs and Trade (MFAT) and the Ministry for the Environment (MfE).
-MPI contracts the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC) to manage New Zealand’s involvement in the Livestock Research Group and New Zealand’s GRA science research activities. .
+MPI contracts the New Zealand Agricultural Greenhouse Gas Research Centre to manage New Zealand’s involvement in the Livestock Research Group and New Zealand’s GRA science research activities.